cloud-native-canada/k8s_setup_tools/docs/0_install_cli.md

 export GOOGLE_CLOUD_PROJECT="YOUR_PROJECT_NAME"
 ```

-Option 2: LSet a persistent environment variable in your  `bash` or `zshrc` shell:
+Option 2: Set a persistent environment variable in your  `bash` or `zshrc` shell:

 ```bash
 echo 'export GOOGLE_CLOUD_PROJECT="YOUR_PROJECT_NAME"' >> ~/.zshrc